thingSoC/embedis/examples/Flip_n_Click/README.md

 ## Examples for SAM3X - MikroElectronica Flip-n-Click

 The Arduino IDE now has he capability to support many different CPU architectures and boards.
-These examples are specifically for the MikroElectronica Flip-n-Click.
+These examples are specifically for the MikroElectronica Flip-n-Click, and the Arduino Due.

 ## Contributors